rust-lang/book/src/ch17-04-streams.md

 With all those pieces put together, this code works the way we want!
 What’s more, now that we have `StreamExt` in scope, we can use all of its utility methods, just as with iterators.
-For example, in Listing 17-32, we use the `filter` method to filter out everything but multiples of three and five.
+For example, in Listing 17-32, we use the `filter` method to filter out everything but multiples of three or five.

 <Listing number="17-32" caption="Filtering a stream with the `StreamExt::filter` method" file-name="src/main.rs">